 The storyline that saw her committed to the dungeon for treason while her marriage was potentially annulled was fictional and her imprisonment wasn’t drawn from any historical events.
 She was never imprisoned or arrested by her husband who, despite his preference for the company of his mistresses, never impugned Catherie’s position as Queen consort.

-The idea of a Flying Squad is also fictional, and as it happens the word ‘squad’ wouldn’t be coined until the year after Henry II’s death.
-The notion of Queens utilising ladies to gather information around court is hardly a new one but if Catherine did it wasn’t in something as formal as the Flying Squad.
-Even assuming she did have ladies that offered information, it’s something of a stretch to suggest they were formally trained as spies in Italy.
-Far more likely is that Catherine, like most Queens, cultivated good relationships with useful ladies and rewarded them if they gave her information she could use.
+The idea of a Flying Squad is exaggerated for dramatic purposes.
+The notion of Queens utilising ladies to gather information around court is hardly a new one but Catherine maintained a group of eight ladies to engage in liaisons with relevant nobles and pass on information.
+It’s a stretch to suggest that they would have been formally trained as spies in Italy.
+Instead, they would have been women already at court recruited for Catherine’s purposes.
+Rather than maintaining a vast network of “spies” Catherine, like most Queens, cultivated good relationships with useful ladies and rewarded them if they gave her information she could use.

 The Show: Henry is a strong and established king with little threat to his power while he increases the security of his kingdom by making strong marriage treaties.
 After Francis is married to Mary, Henry becomes increasingly affected by mania and insanity.
 His sexual escapades become dangerous for the women involved with them.
 The Archduchess of Bohemia falls from a window when Henry tries to have sex with her on the ledge.
 He invites a woman into a threesome with himself and Kenna, only to strangle her while Kenna sleeps.
 He propositions his daughter in law, Mary, to another threesome, and embarks on a dominant/submissive BDSM relationship with the kitchen girl, Penelope.
 (He’s the submissive).